learn-academy-2021-charlie/week-5-assessment-Trzy426/interview-questions.md

   Your answer: ORM is used to relate incompatible systems using object oriented programming.

+  Researched answer:Object relational mapping - ORM is how we the user can take complicated quries and in our own programming language query a relational data base.
+This is done through a mapper or a library that takes what we are querying and allows us the end user to get understandable information from that same database.
+This is done by creating a object, and then setting key value pairs for properties you want the database to access.
+This virtual database then can be accessed by us using objects(written in your preferrred language) but is also understandable to a computer(translated to SQL).

-  Researched answer:ORM in CS is a programming technique that converts data from a non compatible type and relates them using OOP this createes a virtual database for a system to work from.
+  ORM in CS is a programming technique that converts data from a non compatible type and relates them using OOP this createes a virtual database for a system to work from.** Original statement **